alisamadiii/AniLearn.dev/README.md

 ## 💁 How to contribute?

-I must say that one part of this website is open-source which you can contribute and bring value.
-It is very easy, It is like writing a blog.
-If you see this [page](https://www.anilearn.dev/docs/intro), We need to write docs and somehow make the concepts easy for others to learn them.
+I must say that one part of this website is open-source, which means you can contribute and bring value.
+It's very easy; it's like writing a blog.
+If you visit this [page](https://www.anilearn.dev/docs), you'll see that we need to write docs and make the concepts easy for others to learn.

 Come and write your own lesson.

 ### How to write the docs?

-The steps that you need to follow:

-1. Go to the blog folder `./blog`
-2. Choose a topic that you want to make a blog about
-   > **Warning** <br />
-   > You are not allowed to add new folders in `./blog`.
-3. Make a file (`*.mdx`)
+Step by step quickstart guide can be found [here](https://github.com/AliReza1083/AniLearn.dev/blob/main/CONTRIBUTING.md)

-### I don't know about `mdx`!
+#### I don't know about `mdx`!

-It is okay, you can take a look on other files for understanding how MDX works.
+It's okay, you can take a look at other files to understand how MDX works.

-You can see the styles [here]() to make your blog beautiful.
+You can also find styles [here](https://www.anilearn.dev/style-guides) to make your blog beautiful.

 ## 🛡️ License